 Constitutional monarchy.
-Gained independence from Australia in 1975.
-Currently run by acting prime minister Sam Abal.
+Gained independence from Australian-administered UN trusteeship in 1975.

 Head of state:

-HM Queen Elizabeth II, represented locally by Governor General Michael Ogio since 2010.
+Queen Elizabeth II, represented locally by Governor-General Michael Ogio since 2010.

 Head of government:

 240 volts AC, 50Hz.
-Australian-style three-pin plugs are in use.
-Some hotels provide 110-volt outlets in guest-rooms.
+Australian-style plugs with three angled flat pins are used.
+Some hotels provide 110-volt outlets.

 Papua New Guinea is a fascinating country where travellers can explore remote villages, spectacular diving, stunning wildlife, scenic surfing and myriad cultures.